Muhammad Abdallah Hussain

-Muhammad Abdallah Hussain (born 2 February 2002 in Jos) is a Nigerian professional footballer who plays for Nasarawa United F.C. in the Nigerian Professional Football League, the top-level football league in Nigeria, and the Nigeria national under-20 football team.
-He plays as a central midfielder or attacking midfielder.
+Muhammad Abdallah Hussain (born 25 February 2002 in Jos) is a Nigerian professional footballer who plays for Swedish club Ljungskile SK, and the Nigeria national under-20 football team. (winter 2020).
+He plays as a central midfielder, attacking midfielder, or defensive midfielder.

 Club career

 On 7 January 2018, after impressing on a week-long trial, Mohammed Abdallah Hussain eventually signed permanently with Jos based side Mighty Jets on a year contract.

 Nasarawa United

 In October 2019, Hussain moved from Mighty Jets to Nigerian Professional Football League side Nasarawa United F.C. on a one-year deal.